REASONS FOR CHOOSING

 feel that the University of Windsor teaching has been at least as strong as

 the other university they attended.
+A professor in the Department of Mathematics and Statistics

-opportunity for students to visit a faculty member in his/her office for help
+There are many opportunities for students to visit a faculty member in his/her office for help

 and guidance.